 In June 2009, we agreed with Mr. Travers and Mr. Russell, our President and Chief Executive Officer, and Executive Vice President and Chief Financial Officer, respectively, that we would pay them outstanding deferred compensation in the aggregate amounts of \$410,096 plus interest at the annual rate of 8.0%, as well as \$199,941 loaned to us prior to our initial public offering, in 12 equal monthly installments beginning on the first anniversary of the closing of our initial public offering until paid in full.
 Our initial public offering closed on December 24, 2009.
-Pursuant to that deferral arrangement, the board of directors amended the terms of these loans and the deferred compensation to make the principal amounts thereof outstanding as of our initial public offering, and all accrued interest thereon outstanding as of our initial public offering, payable at the options of Mr. Travers and Mr. Russell in shares of our common stock at the rate of \$14.25 per share, the U.S. dollar equivalent of the price at which we sold units in our initial public offering.
-As of December 31, 2012, \$1,010,096 in principal and \$442,638 in accrued interest thereon are outstanding and reported as long-term liabilities on our balance sheet.
-On March 27, 2013 Mr. Travers and Russell entered into agreements with us pursuant to which, upon the closing of our proposed public stock offering, they may convert the unpaid amounts into shares of common stock at a conversion price equal to the offering price, and any remaining unconverted amounts will be due and payable beginning April 1, 2014 in equal monthly payments over a maximum of 12 months.
-The Company granted to Mr. Travers and Mr. Russell piggyback and demand registration rights with respect to the shares of common stock issuable upon such conversion.
+During the years of 2010, 2011, 2012 and 2013 both Mr. Travers and Mr. Russell agreed to defer \$100,000 of their salary until such time as the Company was financially able to repay these amounts plus accrued interest.

-On March 27, 2013, we entered into a deferred compensation deferral and conversion option agreement (Travers Deferred Compensation Agreement) with Paul Travers, which agreement is subject to the closing of our proposed public stock offering by June 30, 2013, and which agreement is effective upon such closing.
-Pursuant to the Travers Deferred Compensation Agreement, Mr. Travers and we agreed that, unpaid salary owed to Mr. Travers, in the amount of \$815,168 (including \$268,536 in accrued interest, as of December 31, 2012), will be convertible into shares of our common stock, at Mr. Travers's option, at a conversion price equal to the offering price of our proposed public stock offering, subject to approval of the TSX Venture Exchange.
-In addition, we agreed to pay any remaining unconverted amounts beginning April 1, 2014 in equal monthly payments over a maximum of 12 months.
-We granted to Mr. Travers piggyback and demand registration rights with respect to the shares of common stock issuable upon such conversion.
+On March 27, 2013, we entered into a deferred compensation deferral and conversion option agreement (Travers Deferred Compensation Agreement) with Paul Travers, our chief executive officer, which agreement was subject to the closing of our proposed public stock offering.
+Pursuant to the Travers Deferred Compensation Agreement, upon closing of our public stock offering on August 5, 2013, Mr. Travers converted the entire long-term portion of the unpaid salary owed to him, in the amount of \$914,410 (including \$309,445 in accrued interest, as of August 5, 2013), into 457,205 shares of the Company's common stock based on the offering price of \$2.00 per share and 457,205 warrants exercisable at \$2.25.

-On March 27, 2013, we entered into a deferred compensation deferral and conversion option agreement (Russell Deferred Compensation Agreement) with Grant Russell, our chief financial officer, which agreement is subject to the closing of this offering.by June 30, 2013, and which agreement is effective upon such closing.
-Pursuant to the Russell Deferred Compensation Agreement, Mr. Russell and we agreed that, unpaid salary owed to Mr. Russell, in the amount of \$637,567 (including \$174,102 in accrued interest, as of December 31, 2012), will be convertible into shares of our common stock, at Mr. Russell's option, at a conversion price equal to the offering price of our proposed public stock offering, subject to approval of the TSX Venture Exchange.
-In addition, we agreed to pay any remaining unconverted amounts beginning April 1, 2014 in equal monthly payments over a maximum of 12 months.
-We granted to Mr. Russell piggyback and demand registration rights with respect to the shares of common stock issuable upon such conversion.
+On March 27, 2013, we entered into a deferred compensation deferral and conversion option agreement (Russell Deferred Compensation Agreement) with Grant Russell, our chief financial officer, which agreement was subject to the closing of our planned public stock offering.
+Pursuant to the Russell Deferred Compensation Agreement, upon closing of our public stock offering on August 5, 2013, Mr. Russell converted the entire long-term portion of the unpaid salary owed to him, in the amount of \$728,160 (including \$206,362 in accrued interest, as of August 5, 2013), into 364,080 shares of the Company's common stock based on the offering price of \$2.00 per share and 364,080 warrants exercisable at \$2.25.